surajwate/pyside6-exercises/notes2.md

 Most widgets have their own signals - and the **QMainWindow** we're using for our window is no exception.
 In this example, we connect the **.windowTitleChanged** signal on the **QMainWindow** to a custom shot method the_window_title_changed.
 This slot also receives the new window title.

+The few things to notice in this example.

+Firstly, the **windowTitleChanged** signal is not always emitted when setting the window title.
+The signal only fires if the new title is changed from the precious one.
+If you set the same title multiple times, the signal will only be fired the first time.

+Secondly, notice how we are able to chanin things together using signals.
+One thing happening - a button press - can trigger multiple other things to happen in turn.
+These subsequent effects do not need to know what caused them, but simply follow as a consequence of simple rules.
+This decoupling of effects from their triggers is one of the concepts to understand when building GUI applications.